 - For turquoise and crystalline waters

 - For the sharp limestone formations, like those you can find in Ha Long Bay Vietnam, Guilin – China and Krabi – Thailand.
-All of this are on Sunda Plate, a tectonic plate completely separated from the rest of the islands in the Philippines.
+All of these are on Sunda Plate, a tectonic plate completely separated from the rest of the islands in the Philippines.

 - For private and secret beaches